supercollider/example-plugins/README.md

 ## Compiling

 This is how you build one of the examples in this directory.
-The examples are kept separate with duplicated code so that you can simply copy out a directory to start your own ugen. **Currently, this build system is missing two things: Windows and supernova.
+The examples are kept separate with duplicated code so that you can simply copy out a directory to start your own ugen (see [Development workflow](#development-workflow)). **Currently, this build system is missing Windows.
 Sorry, we're working on it...**

 Before you can compile any plugin, you will need a copy of the SuperCollider *source code* (NOT the app itself).
 The source code version should match your SuperCollider app version.
 Slight differences will probably be tolerated, but if they're too far apart you will get an "API version mismatch" error when you boot the server.